novoalab/nanoRMS/README.md

 * Nanopolish (tested version: xxx)
 * R (tested version: 3.6.3)
-* R libraries that are used in the nanoRMS.R script (listed at the top of the script)
+* R libraries that are used in the R scripts: stringr, ggplot2, reshape2,grid, gridExtra, ggExtra, caTools

 ## Before running the code: